RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/13-IRT-Object.md

     whois -h whois.ripe.net -r <ipadress> > inetnum.txt

-Alternatively you can seach for any other entry in that object with -i, for example for the "mntner:" attribute.
+Alternatively you can search for any other entry in that object with -i, for example for the "mntner:" attribute.

     whois -h whois.ripe.net -i mnt-by <mntner-name> > inetnum.txt